 So you want to ensure there is an air gap between the concrete and the lumber:

 - Use special brackets that you can install into the concrete.
 They are designed to hold the end of the lumber just slightly above the concrete footing or pad.
 Usually best to install these when pouring the concrete but you can install them later by drilling a hole using a hammer drill and then using epoxy to glue the bolt on the bracket into the hole.

 - Use sacrificial wooden feet at the bottom of planters and other items that will be sitting on the ground or on hardscaping such as concrete or a patio.
 This will keep end grain off the ground but also allow the feet to be replaced when they rot away, rather than having to repair or replace the actual planter.
-I did this with my daughter’s cedar vegetable planter.
+I did this with my daughter’s planter box.

 - Use casters on planters as another way to lift the wood off the ground.
 And you have the added convenience of being able to move the planter around.